Alpha Rho Chi Fraternity House

+The Alpha Rho Chi Fraternity House on the campus of the University at Urbana-Champaign is a historic chapter house.
+It was constructed in 1928 based on the design of Joseph Royer, a noted local architect.
+The plan of the house represents a blend of the French Eclectic style and Arts and Crafts, an English architectural movement of the 19th century.
 The house represents the flourishing of the Greek Letter Society movement at the Urbana-Champaign campus of the University of Illinois in the 1920s and 30s.
 It is the residence of one of the two founding chapters of the Alpha Rho Chi fraternity, a national society for students of architecture.
 The residence has been home to many prominent architects including the academic Clinton Cowgill and George Keck, a pioneer in the use of solar heating technology.

 The Alpha Rho Chi house is one of 77 fraternity and sorority chapter houses located on or around the campus of the University of Illinois at Urbana-Champaign.
 In the 1920s, the University of Urbana-Champaign was one of the leading centers of Greek letter societies in the United States.

 It was during this period that university administrators across the country were adopting a more laissez faire attitude towards student life based on the model of the German university.
 Students were encouraged to exercise their freedom as a means of developing personal responsibility, and extra-curricular activities grew in importance.

 As a result of these changes, administrators began to see Greek letter societies as allies in overseeing the physical, moral, and social development of students.
 The University of Illinois was the first university to create the offices of Dean of Women and Dean of Men, removing the responsibility of overseeing student affairs from the faculty.
 The first Dean of Men, Thomas A. Clark (1901-27), encouraged the growth of Greek letter societies as a means of keeping in touch with students and establishing norms of conduct.